TetraTechGitRTP/General/README.md

 If you want to commit the changes from a branch to the master branch (or sub-branch) follow these steps.
 1) Log into github.com with your username and password.
 2) Select the repository you are working on.
+3) Under the branch dropdown list select the branch where your modified code is.
+4)

 3) Enter the branch with modified code by typing git branch newbranchname and hit ENTER.
 2) Type git merge master to have git combine the master branch with the modified code.